Coastal radio station VIN Geraldton

-The Coastal radio station VIN was a wireless telegraphy station at Geraldton, Western Australia which commenced operation on 12 May 1913.
+The Coastal radio station VIN was a wireless telegraphy coast radio station at Geraldton, Western Australia, which commenced operation on 12 May 1913.

 It was the first station in Western Australia constructed by the Commonwealth of Australia.
 The station VIP Perth / Fremantle / Applecross had commenced previously, but that station had been constructed by the Australasian Wireless Company under contract to the Commonwealth.

 The station provided a vital link between VIP and VIZ Roebourne during the daytime (then to VIO Broome and VIW Wyndham and stations further north) and particularly when land telegraph systems failed.

 Operationally the station's duties remained relatively constant for several decades, being essentially a communications link between the huge numbers of ships that worked on the Western Australian coastline as well as the mail liners that connected Australia to Europe.